BuildTheEarth/docs-website/docs/index.md

 * Google Streetview: used to view 360° images of the Earth.
 * Google Earth: used to find the height/altitude of things like buildings or mountains.

-Along with these we also use many country or region-specific map services.
+Along with these we also use Youtube videos or pictures found online, in addition to many country or region-specific map services.

 ## Build Teams